NavyTitanium/Dns-online-filter/README.md

 # DNS Online Filter
 Decides if provided domains are safe based on DNS threat blocking providers intelligence.
-Does not required to have any blocklist.
+Does not require to have any blocklist.

 It instead make use of:
 * Quad9 (9.9.9.9, 149.112.112.112)